Christmas Retreat 2019 in GOA / Indiawith Anouk Aoun Wendel and Daniela Wolff

 18:45 — 19:30: Dinner

 (During some evenings, there will be an after dinner program)

 The retreat will start on Saturday 21nd at 17:00 with a welcome circle.

 The retreat ends on Saturday 28th at 12:00 after a closing circle and common brunch.

 For airport transport please directly contact Satsanga: firstname.lastname@example.org

 The fees are Euro 950.
 This includes accommodation, all meals, and the retreat fees.
 The fees are based on twin-shared accommodation.

-Please note this retreat is limited to 12 participants only.
+Please note this retreat is limited to 10 participants only.
+Minimum is 3 participants.
 To secure a place, an advance amount of Euro 200 is required.

 How to book